janikvonrotz/janikvonrotz.ch/content/post/2019-08-31-build-an-apollo-graphql-user-authentication-for-your-react-app-part-2.md

 ```

 The component presents a login form.
 When credentials are submitted a React hook is used to run the lazy Graphql query and retrieve the JWT token.
 If the login is successful the token is stored in the local storage of the browser.

+The form state is managed by a React hook as well.
+See the `hooks.js` for the simple `useForm` React hook example that can be reused for other form.

 As you can see the query is imported from the `queries.js` file.
 This is externalized because we want to share queries among component.